 With the thinkmoney joint Current Account, you and your partner can get your wages paid into the account.
 You just need to tell us about all of the different bills you have going out and we’ll hold enough money for these.
 That means you’ll never accidentally spend money you need for something important.
 And what’s more, you’ll never go over budget so there won’t be any unexpected charges.

 You’ll also get budgeting help from our trained Money Managers.
 And if you’ve got any questions about your money or you have an unexpected bill one month, you can give them a call.
 They’ll take a look at your upcoming budget with you and help you see where you can free up money to cover it.

-The thinkmoney joint Personal Account comes with a monthly management fee of £24.50 – find out more about how it works and how a joint account could help you.
+The thinkmoney joint Current Account comes with a monthly management fee of £15 – find out more about how it works and how a joint account could help you.